Skip to content

 GORUCK Ballistic Trainers Mid-Top for Classes, Plyometrics, and HIIT

-For classes, plyometrics, and HIIT training the GORUCK Ballistic Trainers Mid-Top perform okay, but they’re definitely not my go-to for this style of training.
-If you’re doing casual work within the listed training settings, then this shoe works fine and will perform well, however, it does lack some niche construction features I look for in cross-training shoes that excel for more versatile training.
+If you’re doing casual work within the listed training settings, then this shoe works fine and will perform well; however, it lacks some niche construction features I look for in cross-training shoes that excel in more versatile training.

 In the context of versatile training, the heavier weight of this shoe holds this model back as being a high performer for HIIT training and plyometrics.
 Plus, the thicker CORDURA upper construction does take a bit to break in and it can be hot at times, which is a drawback for those wanting to use these shoes in hot class settings.